-Talk to your health care provider if you:
+Talk to your provider if you:

 You should also talk with your provider if you have episodes of no breathing (apnea) during the night.
 Your partner can tell you if you are snoring loudly or making choking and gasping sounds.

 Depending on your symptoms and the cause of your snoring, your provider may refer you to a sleep specialist.